Red Goshawk

 Queensland State: Endangered

-Areas in which Red Goshawks have been sighted in the region include:
+Areas in which red goshawks have been historically sighted in the region include:

 Description

-The Red Goshawk is a large, swift and powerful red-brown hawk, growing to a length of 45–60 cm, with a wingspan of 100–135 cm.
-The males and females of this species are quite different in size and appearance, with females weighing twice that of males.
-The Red Goshawk can further be distinguished from other similar raptors by its broad ‘six-fingered’ wings that are held at slightly angled planes when soaring.
+The red goshawk is a large, swift and powerful red-brown hawk, growing to a length of 45-60 cm, with a wingspan of 100-135 cm.
+It is one of the most sexually dimorphic raptors in the world as the females weigh nearly twice that of males.
+The red goshawk can be further distinguished from other similar raptors by its broad ‘six fingered’ wings that are held at slightly angled planes when soaring.

 Conservation concerns

-The Red Goshawk has the unfortunate title of Australia’s most threatened bird of prey.
-Known threats include heavy grazing, frequent burning, or the degradation of freshwater wetlands and riparian areas, which reduce the availability of prey for the Red Goshawk.
-It is believed there are now fewer than 1000 adult Red Goshawks in Australia.
+The red goshawk has the unfortunate title of Australia’s rarest (most threatened) bird of prey.
+Known threats include heavy grazing, frequent burning, or degradation of freshwater wetlands and riparian areas, which reduce the availability of prey for the red goshawk.

 Habitat destruction and fragmentation for agricultural or industrial purposes remains the most prevalent threat, with fragmentation of habitat a threat as the birds are scarce where lowland forests have been cleared for agriculture.
 Nests are particularly vulnerable as they are usually found in the tallest trees that are valuable for timber, or are exposed to storm damage and other disturbance.